zhenkewu/CFRL/JOSS/paper.md

 learned policy should be approximately counterfactually fair.
 Second, it provides a platform for assessing RL policies based on counterfactual fairness.
-After passing in a policy and a trajectory dataset from the environment of interest, users can assess how well the policy performs in the environment of interest in terms of the discounted cumulative reward and a counterfactual fairness metric.
+After passing in a policy and a trajectory dataset from the environment of interest, users can estimate the discounted cumulative reward and level of counterfactual fairness achieved by the policy in the environment of interest.
 This not only allows stakeholders to test their fair RL policies before deployment but also offers RL researchers a hands-on tool to evaluate newly developed counterfactually fair RL algorithms.